The Duke of Death and His Maid Season 2 release date is in 2023.

 In early November 2021, publisher Shogakukan had announced that manga Volume 14 would contain the climax of the story.
 In Japanese narratives, there is a four-act structure known as Kishōtenketsu.

 - Ketsu : Conclusion (reconciliation)

 During the Twist phase, the story turns toward an unexpected development, and it contains the yama, or climax, of the story.
-Since the climax has been announced, that means The Duke of Death and His Maid manga’s ending should be coming up soon, likely in 2022.

 The Duke of Death and His Maid manga compared to the anime